Improving Quality of Life

 Hands on care and help with daily hygiene tasks and home chores.

-Home Health Aides are qualified and trained aides, who can help individuals with physical therapy and nursing services in the home.
+Home Health Aides are qualified and trained aides, who can help individuals with skilled home health care needs.

 With Self-Directed Attendant Care, elderly or disabled individuals can hire their own aids at no cost!
 This type of care allows the individual more control over who is serving them and how they are being helped.

-This type of care offers individuals access to an attendant who lives in their home with them.
+This type of care offers individuals access to a caregiver who lives in their home with them.
 This aid will help the individual with daily tasks and chores.

 Meals, Nutrition, and Health